 Ian is the Librarian at the Great North Museum: Hancock Library.

-I hope that this blog has sparked an interest in Joseph Crawhall II and his rich and unique body of work.
-If you would like to view some of his marvellous publications, you are welcome to visit the Great North Museum: Hancock Library where they are part of the library of the Society of Antiquaries of Newcastle upon Tyne.
-The library is free to use and is open to everyone.
-At the moment the library is temporarily closed because of the Covid-19 pandemic.
+If you would like to see original examples of the ornithological illustrations of Elizabeth Gould, you are welcome to visit the Great North Museum: Hancock Library.
+This contains the library of the Natural History Society of Northumbria where Gould’s “Birds of Europe” is part of the collection.
+The library is free to use and is open to everyone, although it is currently temporarily closed due to the Covid-19 pandemic.

 For events, news & offers...